Personal Injury Attorney in Indianapolis

 We fight aggressively to recover compensation for clients who are dealing with permanent, disabling injuries, severe pain, and the related medical expenses and other losses.
 Don’t hesitate to contact us today at Hocker Law, LLC for a free and confidential consultation about your personal injury case.

-Many highly skilled lawyers work at our law firm, including Brett E. Osborne, who has worked with injury victims for more than 25 years as an Indianapolis personal injury attorney.
-Our lawyers thoroughly understand Indiana's laws and want to work with you on your case.
+Many highly skilled lawyers work at our law firm, and our lawyers thoroughly understand Indiana's laws and want to work with you on your case.
 We are familiar with the tactics used by insurance companies to keep payments to a minimum or to deny claims for medical bills and other accident expenses.
 By thoroughly investigating the case and working with outside experts, we show the insurance companies the full impact of the injury.
 This often is enough to obtain a favorable settlement, but we are not afraid to file a personal injury lawsuit and take a case to trial if necessary.

 What types of personal injury cases does Hocker Law, LLC handle?